AshrafHassan-RH/dev-acm/README.md

 oc get secret aap-service-account-token-qm8dg -n default  -o jsonpath="{.data['ca\.crt']}" |base64 -d
 ````

+Note: This procedure needs to be done on all clusters which need to be accessed by AAP.

 #### Git credentials

 In the AAP web console go to Resources>Credentials